 Belief systems and expectations can work for your good

-She said that she agreed to 10 dates with guys who approached her online through her profile.
-Of those ten dates, what do you think she said they were like?
-I know you are thinking… “losers!”.
-“No!”
-She replied that they all were nice guys and treated her very respectfully.
-In my mind, I am thinking “all ten guys are all nice?!”
+She replied that they were all really nice guys and treated her respectfully.
+In my mind, I am thinking “all ten guys were nice?!”
 Two of the dates she liked so much she wanted to take the relationships further.
 The only stories I have heard about online dating agencies are quite the opposite.
 This story is a perfect demonstration of how your patterns, belief systems and what you say to yourself and others manifest into reality.

 Let’s get back to the family and Christmas get-togethers.
 If there is a family member who triggers deep-seated emotions or makes you feel uncomfortable?
 This is a message for you to change something about yourself.
 I often talk about people’s negative life patterns…